lucaslegname/lucaslegname.github.io/_posts/2021-01-22-mitmproxy-m1-mac.md

 After a few researches, I found out I would need to use Docker **Buildx** to create a multi platform image.
 Buildx is an experimental feature so if you intend to use it, make sure experimental features are enabled in your Docker settings.

-The good news is that the rest is straightforward, once you located the **Dockerfile** from the project, execute the following command :
+The good news is that the rest is straightforward, open your terminal, change directory to the root `mitmproxy` folder you just checked out and execute the following command :

 ```bash
 docker buildx build --push -t lucaslegname/mitmproxy:6.0.2 --platform linux/amd64,linux/arm64 --file release/docker/Dockerfile .